TRENEEDANAME/Playable-Rulers/PlayableRulers/ReadMe.md

 ### Known bugs

 - Some abilities have no icons.
-- Tthe Archon King Icarus slam might force a reload if using more than once per mission.
+- The Archon King Icarus slam might force a reload if using more than once per mission.
 - The sound that the Rulers make (in the barracks) persists (like the Skyranger lift bug).

 ## Credits